801

 Your MLRO’s AML research desk and 14-section report author, in one.

-Anna does two things for Financial Crime.
-First, she’s on call to answer any AML, CDD/EDD, PEP, sanctions, SAR or market-abuse question your team throws at her — cited to MLR 2017, POCA, SAMLA, Bribery Act, CFA 2017, UK MAR, JMLSG or FCG.
-Second, she drafts the 14-section MLRO Annual Report (plus four more regulator-grade formats) from your firm’s own live registers — naming your actual PEPs, your actual sanctions hits, your actual SARs.
+Two jobs.
+She answers any AML, CDD/EDD, PEP, sanctions, SAR or market-abuse question — cited to MLR 2017, POCA, SAMLA, the Bribery Act, CFA 2017, UK MAR, JMLSG or FCG.
+And she drafts the 14-section MLRO Annual (plus five more formats) from your live registers — your actual PEPs, sanctions hits and SARs.

 • Answers MLR 2017, POCA, SAMLA, Bribery Act, CFA 2017 & UK MAR queries with statutory citations